BrandXX/brandxx.github.io/css/README.md

 ## Best Practices

+- Use the page template in `/templates/page-template.html` for creating new pages
+- Use the two-card header layout for all pages (main content card and contact card)
+- Use the yellow tagline as the primary text element in the hero section
-- Use the existing wide card layout for new sections
+- Use the existing wide card layout for content sections
 - Maintain consistent spacing between elements
 - Follow the established color scheme
 - Test all changes on mobile, tablet, and desktop views